MrChillStorm/PipeGuide/README.md

 - **Dual-Axis Mode (`-d`)**: This mode processes and refines the fuselage sections with dynamic adjustments to more accurately follow the shape.
 It involves splitting the fuselage along both the z-axis and y-axis, allowing for a more detailed representation.

 - **Diagonal-Axis Mode (`-x`)**: This mode rotates the fuselage model 45 degrees around the x-axis before processing.
-It then processes and refines sections along diagonal axes (a combination of the x and y axes), capturing a different perspective on the fuselage shape.
+It then processes and refines sections along diagonal axes (a combination of the z and y axes), capturing a different perspective on the fuselage shape.

 While these modes cannot be used simultaneously during runtime, **you can run the tool separately with each mode and then combine the outputs**.
 This approach allows you to leverage the strengths of both modes, providing a more comprehensive and accurate model that better captures complex fuselage shapes.